In any case, the issue now becomes: How do we implement it?

-In addition to focusing on the training metrics, it's important to determine how this data maps to your business goals.
-For example, if your goal is to make your customer support reps more knowledgeable and efficient in solving support tickets, you may want to correlate the completion rates to the average number of exchanges required before a ticket is marked as resolved.
+In addition to focusing on specific training metrics, it's important to determine how this data maps to your business goals.
+For example, if your goal is to make your customer support reps more knowledgeable and efficient in resolving support tickets, you may want to correlate the completion rates to the average number of exchanges required before a ticket is marked as resolved.

-By selecting your elearning methodology early, you'll get a jump start on getting to know the new LMS you've adopted and how to properly conduct an LMS implementation.
-Having a strong grasp on your framework will make the remaining steps outlined in this LMS implementation process plan.
+By selecting your eLearning methodology early, you'll get a jump start on getting to know the new LMS you've adopted and how to conduct an LMS implementation properly.
+A strong grasp of your framework will make the remaining steps outlined in this LMS implementation project plan.

-The LMS likely touches on several operations within your organization.
-So in building a team to oversee the LMS implementation process, connect team members from those various departments, such as HR, IT and learning and development.
+The LMS likely touches several operations within your organization.
+So, in building a team to oversee the LMS implementation project plan, connect team members from those various departments, such as HR, IT and learning and development.

-If your LMS works with external partners, such as channel partners or contractors, bring those individuals on the team as well.
-However, experts advise keeping the team as small as possible to ensure the LMS implementation process remains highly focused.
+If your LMS works with external partners, such as channel partners or contractors, bring those individuals on the team.
+However, experts advise keeping the team as small as possible to ensure the implementation remains highly focused.

 Once you assemble the team, establish individual roles.
 Here are some vital players:

-Team leader.
-This person oversees the overall LMS implementation to completion, working directly with the LMS vendor and dealing with any issues that arise.
+This person oversees the overall LMS implementation to completion, working directly with the LMS vendor and dealing with any issues.

-Project manager.
-The project manager tracks all significant milestones in the LMS implementation process to ensure all deadlines are met.
+The project manager tracks all milestones in the LMS implementation process to ensure all deadlines are met.

-Elearning specialist.
-Your legacy training platform contains many elearning tools and courseware.
-The elearning specialist supervises the transfer or development of content to the new system during LMS implementation.
+Your legacy training platform contains many eLearning tools and courseware.
+The eLearning specialist supervises the transfer or development of content to the new system during LMS implementation.

-L&D administrator.
-As this individual supervises the L&D program, he or she ensures the LMS matches organizational goals through the course structure, certification, compliance and user reports.
+As this individual supervises the L&D program, they ensure the LMS matches organizational goals through the course structure, certification, compliance and user reports.

 Throughout the implementation process, the LMS platform partner works closely with your team members.
 Open communication between your team and your partner is key.
 This ensures implementation coordinates with your goals and happens within your timeframe.